 In our podcast this week, SearchStorage.com Executive Editor Ellen O’Brien and Senior News Director Dave Raffo talk about the first flash SAN released by Texas Memory Systems.
+The company’s RamSan-720 system features redundant components and failover capabilities for organizations that want to run multiple applications on one system with no single point of failure.

 Download for later: